-By identifying lower-income sites (64.2-27.7 percent of lower-income unit capacity) in the Huron Elementary School neighborhood that could develop housing to accommodate these households, the City can support the mobility of lower-income households.
-Site 4 in the northeast corner of this neighborhood provides potential for a mixed-income project, including 22.853.1 percent of lower-income unit capacity integrated with 25.024.1 percent of moderate-income unit capacity.
+By identifying lower-income sites (27.7 percent of lower-income unit capacity) in the Huron Elementary School neighborhood that could develop housing to accommodate these households, the City can support the mobility of lower-income households.
+Site 4 in the northeast corner of this neighborhood provides potential for a mixed-income project, including 22.8 percent of lower-income unit capacity integrated with 24.1 percent of moderate-income unit capacity.
 The inclusion of the moderate-income unit capacity can foster a more income-integrated neighborhood, helping to reduce potential for further concentration of poverty and segregation of populations of color in this very low-income neighborhood and provides housing mobility opportunities for moderate-income households that may be priced out of some parts of the housing market while having incomes above the threshold for housing assistance.
-Additional unit capacity in this neighborhood (11.14.9 percent of total lower-income unit capacity and 1.51.2 percent of moderate-income unit capacity) is identified adjacent to the affordable Huron Park Apartments with close access to Chestnut Park and Huron Elementary School, which is particularly beneficial to lower- and moderate-income, single-parent households.
+Additional unit capacity in this neighborhood (4.9 percent of total lower-income unit capacity and 1.2 percent of moderate-income unit capacity) is identified adjacent to the affordable Huron Park Apartments with close access to Chestnut Park and Huron Elementary School, which is particularly beneficial to lower- and moderate-income, single-parent households.
 However, only a few individual above moderate-income infill sites are identified in this neighborhood, less than 1.0 percent.
 The lower-income site capacity is identified to address identified need for an increased supply of affordable housing for cost-burdened, lower-income and overcrowded households to remain in this neighborhood, reduce the overall risk of displacement, and provide housing mobility opportunities for lower-income households from all areas of the city.

-The Area of High Segregation and Poverty neighborhoods north of Palmer Avenue and in the vicinity of City Hall to the west of South Lassen Avenue, with the lowest median income in the city, include sites at all three income categories (15.222.8 percent of total unit capacity).
-Above moderate-income units (9.015.3 percent of total above moderate-income unit capacity) and 4.6 percent of moderate-income unit capacity are integrated into the neighborhood north of Palmer Avenue between two affordable multifamily complexes, and 12.04.0 percent of above moderate-income unit capacity north of Pasadena Avenue at the western edge of the city.
+The Area of High Segregation and Poverty neighborhoods north of Palmer Avenue and in the vicinity of City Hall to the west of South Lassen Avenue, with the lowest median income in the city, include sites at all three income categories (22.8 percent of total unit capacity).
+Above moderate-income units (15.3 percent of total above moderate-income unit capacity) and 4.6 percent of moderate-income unit capacity are integrated into the neighborhood north of Palmer Avenue between two affordable multifamily complexes, and 4.0 percent of above moderate-income unit capacity north of Pasadena Avenue at the western edge of the city.
 Inclusion of potential additional higher-income housing stock fosters income integration in these developing high poverty, lower-income neighborhoods at the perimeter of Huron and provides new housing opportunities to augment the limited supply for moderate and above moderate-income households.
-The pipeline Corazón de Valle affordable multifamily complex is in the vicinity of the City Hall with proximity to commercial resources along South Lassen Drive, providing 14.429.1 percent of lower-income unit capacity to help alleviate the high cost of housing relative to income levels for households experiencing overpayment and overcrowding.
+The pipeline Corazón de Valle affordable multifamily complex is in the vicinity of the City Hall with proximity to commercial resources along South Lassen Drive, providing 29.1 percent of lower-income unit capacity to help alleviate the high cost of housing relative to income levels for households experiencing overpayment and overcrowding.

-The southwestern Keenan Park neighborhood in the Area of High Segregation and Poverty, includes 23.416.0 percent of total unit capacity, the majority of which is identified in a mixed income site accommodating including 42.848.3 percent of moderate-income and 22.617.8 percent of above moderate-income unit capacity and primarily identified in a mixed-income site (Site 11).
+The southwestern Keenan Park neighborhood in the Area of High Segregation and Poverty, includes 16.0 percent of total unit capacity, including 48.3 percent of moderate-income and 17.8 percent of above moderate-income unit capacity and primarily identified in a mixed-income site (Site 11).
 The concentration of higher-income unit capacity in this low-income and high poverty neighborhood potentially fosters income-integrated neighborhood development and de-concentration of extremely low-income households.
 Scattered moderate- and above moderate-income infill sites throughout the residential areas south of Keenan Park encourage place-based revitalization through development of vacant parcels and further the development of income-integrated neighborhoods.